suffolklibraries/sljekyll/parents-carers-and-children/childrens-ya-books/_posts/2017-11-24-blue-peter-book-awards.md

 > "Ami lives on Culion, an island for people who have leprosy.
 Her mother is infected.
 She loves her home - but then islanders untouched by sickness are forced to leave.
 Ami's desperate to return before her mother's death.
 She finds a strange and fragile hope in a colony of butterflies.
 Can they lead her home before it's too late?"

-<cite>The Island at the End of Everything</cite> has also been nominated for a [Costs Children's Book Award](/parents-carers-and-children/childrens-ya-books/costa-shortlist/) and is available as an [eBook on OverDrive](https://suffolklibraries.overdrive.com/media/3244813).
+<cite>The Island at the End of Everything</cite> has also been nominated for a [Costa Children's Book Award](/parents-carers-and-children/childrens-ya-books/costa-shortlist/) and is available as an [eBook on OverDrive](https://suffolklibraries.overdrive.com/media/3244813).

 ## Best Book with Facts